 Looking forward, the biggest obstacle to system replacement cited by many insurers is their reliance on multiple administration systems.
 While 39% of respondents indicated their employer was using one PAS, 35% conceded that they were using 2 or 3 and 17% acknowledged using from 4 to 6 systems.

 The four most significant changes that are driving many insurers to proceed with modernization full throttle are:

 - Core system software developers are writing better, more comprehensive solutions.
-While policy administration systems have always addressed policy definition, rating, policy maintenance and print functions adequately, many of the new modern solutions have added agent portals, consumer portals and other augmentations.
+While policy administration systems have always addressed policy definition, rating, policy maintenance, and print functions adequately, many of the new modern solutions have added agent portals, consumer portals, and other augmentations.

 - The acquisition and implementation options available have increased significantly.
-The expanded array of In-house licenses, ASP models and SaaS (Software as a Service) or cloud solutions allow an insurer to choose the solution that best fits their need.
+The expanded array of In-house licenses, ASP models, and SaaS (Software as a Service) or cloud solutions allow an insurer to choose the solution that best fits their need.

-- The use of open technologies has greatly improved the ability to integrate software with other components in an overall system.
+- The use of open technologies has greatly improved the ability to integrate the software with other components in an overall system.

 - Many vendors offer a more agile style of transition implementation including early viewing and increased feedback opportunities as the installation proceeds.
-This change in approach increases the likelihood for smoother implementation and a better outcome.
+This change in approach increases the likelihood of smoother implementation and a better outcome.

 Insurers are in the business of providing insurance protection, not IT.
-Launching new markets, responding swiftly to changing market conditions and regulatory changes, enabling the ideal user experience, branding market differentiators and expanding reach through new channels are only a sampling of the many opportunities that an insurer can realize by flipping the IT budget mix.
+Launching new markets, responding swiftly to changing market conditions and regulatory changes, enabling the ideal user experience, branding market differentiators, and expanding reach through new channels are only a sampling of the many opportunities that an insurer can realize by flipping the IT budget mix.